Hugo Boss sells Russian business to Stockmann

 "We can confirm that our Russian subsidiary has been sold to Stockmann JSC, a company that is one of Hugo Boss's long-standing wholesale partners in the country," Hugo Boss told Reuters.
 FashionUnited has also asked Hugo Boss for comment.

-The German fashion group closed its retail business in Russia after Russian troops invaded Ukraine two years ago.
-Online trading and advertising activities have also been put on hold.
-With the sale of the wholesale branch, Hugo Boss, like other western fashion companies, is now completely separating itself from its business in Russia .
+The Metzingen-based fashion group closed its retail business in Russia after Russian troops invaded Ukraine two years ago.
+Online trading and advertising activities had also been put on hold.
+With the sale of the wholesale branch, Hugo Boss, like other western fashion companies, is now completely separating itself from its business in Russia.

 The buyer of Hugo Boss Stockmann's Russian wholesale business is now an independent subsidiary of the Finnish department store operator Stockmann.
 The latter has also already separated from its branch in Russia.